Ricardo Menéndez March: Israel-Palestine

-In May 2021, March drew media attention after he posted pictures on himself on Facebook and Twitter with the caption.
+In May 2021, Menéndez March drew media attention after he posted pictures on himself on Facebook and Twitter with the caption.
 "From the river to the sea, Palestine will be free!" in response to the 2021 Israel-Palestine crisis.
-The New Zealand Jewish Council criticised March's post, claiming that the slogan was used by Hamas to promote antisemitism and the ethnic cleansing of Jews.
+The New Zealand Jewish Council criticised Menéndez March's post, claiming that the slogan was used by Hamas to promote antisemitism and the ethnic cleansing of Jews.
 However, the use of the slogan was defended by Alternative Jewish Voice, arguing that freedom is not "a zero-sum business".
-March's posts led the libertarian ACT Party's Deputy Leader Brooke Van Velden to oppose the Green Party's motion calling for Members of Parliament to recognise the right of Palestinians to self-determination and statehood.
-In response to Van Velden's criticism, Green MP Golriz Ghahraman asserted that March was defending the rights of both Arabs and Jews to having equal rights in their homeland.
+Menéndez March's posts led the libertarian ACT Party's Deputy Leader Brooke Van Velden to oppose the Green Party's motion calling for Members of Parliament to recognise the right of Palestinians to self-determination and statehood.
+In response to Van Velden's criticism, Green MP Golriz Ghahraman asserted that Menéndez March was defending the rights of both Arabs and Jews to having equal rights in their homeland.

+During the 2023 Israel-Hamas war, Menéndez March attended a Palestinian solidarity rally where he joined fellow Green MPs Chlöe Swarbrick, Steve Abel and Darleen Tana in chanting "From the river to the sea, Palestine will be free."